sara-dubrov/java-exam/README.md

 In order for you to pass the exams you need ``Mvn Test`` to run without any errors and test failures.

+If you are a job candidate - then - clone, edit, commit and Issue a PR.

 ## Part 1
 Please do not touch any file in the ``test/part1`` folder , only touch ``main/part1``